Overview of Partition or Volume

-What’s the difference between partition clone and disk clone?
-Actually, all the partitions will be cloned to target disk successively if you clone a hard disk entirely.
-Disk Clone takes up more time since it needs to move more contents in that process, in particular a bootable hard disk that contains an operating system.
-They also differ from target device requirements, cloning tools, preparations before cloning, intentions, cloning environments and conditions, etc.
+If you want to clone all the partitions or volumes on a disk, you can use another way, it's Disk Clone.
+Note that it takes up more time since it needs to move more contents in that process, in particular a bootable hard disk that contains an operating system.
+And both cloning methods also differ in target device requirements, cloning tools, preparations before cloning, intentions, cloning environments and conditions, etc.

 Why Do Partition Clone or Volume Copy?